blockfrost/blockfrost-js/README.md

 import { BlockfrostIPFS } from '@blockfrost/blockfrost-js';

 const IPFS = new BlockFrostIPFS({
-  projectId: 'YOUR API KEY HERE', // see: https://blockfrost.io });
+  projectId: 'YOUR IPFS KEY HERE', // see: https://blockfrost.io });

 try {